 \section{I. The atom-ion interaction}

-The interaction between a neutral atom and a positive charged particle is given by ~\cite{Tomza2019Review}
+The interaction between a neutral atom and a positive charged particle is given by~[16]

 The strength of this potential $C_4=\alpha e^2 / 2$ depends on the static polarisability $\alpha$ of the atom and $e$ is the elementary electrostatic charge.
 The electrostatic forces, even playing an important role in the behavior of the system, are not sufficient to fully describe the atom-ion interaction.
 At short ranges, the exact form of the potential is complex and generally unknown, and the $V_{\rm ai}$ potential is singular as $r \rightarrow 0$.
-A common approach \cite{ast21,chr22} to address these difficulties is provided by a convenient regularization of this potential \cite{Zbigniew15}, where $b$ and $c$ are parameters chosen to describe the low energy properties of the system.
+A common approach~[67,70] to address these difficulties is provided by a convenient regularization of this potential~[73], where $b$ and $c$ are parameters chosen to describe the low energy properties of the system.
 The cut-off radius $b$ deepens the modeled potential as its value is decreased, while $c$ sets the distance at which the interaction becomes repulsive, to avoid overlap of the electronic wavefunctions of the atom-ion dimer.
 The pair ($b,c$) parameters draw the two-body energy spectrum of the system parametrized by the atom-ion scattering length.
 Additionally, the regularized potential energy has a finite value as $r\rightarrow 0$, a useful feature in many numerical calculations.\\

 For the alkali atoms, the characteristic length is $r_{\star} \sim {\cal O}(10^3)$~\AA, and in this work, the value $c=0.0023r_{\star}$ is used.
-Changing the parameter $b$ tunes the energy of the bound state, mimicking experiments where Feshbach resonances have recently been observed \cite{wec21}.
+This choice mimics the experiment with $^{138}\textrm{Ba}^+$ ions immersed in a bath of $^6\textrm{Li}$ atoms~[63] and is used in the analytical calculation by Christensen \textit{et al.}~[70].
+Changing the parameter $b$ tunes the energy of the bound state, mimicking experiments where Feshbach resonances have recently been observed~[63].
 From a two-body level, we determine the values of $b$ at which the dissociation of bound states of the atom-ion occurs by solving the Schrödinger equation for the zero-energy limit.
 Namely,